DNA leads police to arrest of mother in 1987 California baby death | KRDO

 Through DNA testing, detectives identified the baby’s mother as Melissa Jean Allen Avila, police said in a Thursday news release.

-It is unclear whether Avila, who police accuse of murder, has obtained an attorney.
-CNN has made efforts to reach Avila.
+Avila is charged with murder, according to a criminal complaint.
+CNN has made efforts to reach Avila and has reached out to her public defender.

-Avila made an initial appearance in court Wednesday and was released on her own recognizance through an agreement between the prosecution and the defense, according to City News Service.
-She was previously being held on a bond of $1.1 million, police said.
+Avila made an initial appearance in court Wednesday and was released on her own recognizance through an agreement between the prosecution and the defense, according to John Hall, a spokesperson for the Riverside County District Attorney’s Office.

-CNN has left a message with the Riverside County District Attorney’s Office requesting information about the case.

 The newborn had been found deceased in a dumpster in Riverside on October 13, 1987, by a man rummaging for recyclables, police said in the release.